Get to know the Eva Rider Approach

 - Marion Woodman

-The BodySoul Approach*
+What is The BodySoul Approach*?

 The roots of the BodySoul work grow out of a deep respect for dreams, C. G. Jung’s understanding of the psyche, and the wisdom of the body.
 Jungian analyst Marion Woodman has nurtured and developed these roots through her passionate commitment to feminine consciousness both in her writing and her devotion to the embodied soul.